Palau country brief

 Australian bilateral development assistance to Palau was upgraded through a Pacific Partnership for Development signed by President Toribiong and then Foreign Minister Smith on 4 August 2010.
 Australia is a small donor in Palau by comparison with the United States, Japan and Taiwan.
 Australia's ongoing development program in Palau delivers specialist technical assistance, scholarships, small-scale procurement, clearance of unexploded ordnance, small grants and volunteers.
-Australia's official development assistance budget to Palau is $2.3 million in 2012-13.
-Further information on Australia's development assistance in Palau can be found on the AusAID website.
+2013-14 Australian aid to Palau will total an estimated $6.3 million, of which $1.9 million is through the Australian Government’s country aid program and the rest through regional programs.
+Further information on Australia's development assistance in Palau can be found on Australian Aid.

 Australia donated a Pacific Patrol boat to Palau in May 1996.
 Through its Defence Cooperation Program, Australia continues to fund technical support of the vessel.

 Bilateral economic and trade relationship

 Australian exports to Palau in 2012 totalled $2.04 million (principally animal oils and fats and meat).